Course overview

 Career outcomes

-This course will prepare you for roles in coaching, the leisure industry, and sports science and in the field of community sports development.
+This course will prepare you for roles in coaching, the leisure industry, sports science, and community sports development — with Deakin ranked #1 in Victoria for graduate employment.

 Career opportunities include: